iterative/dvc.org/content/docs/start/experiment-management/experiments.md

 ### ⚙️ Initializing a project with DVC experiments

 If you already have a DVC project, that's great.
-You can start to use `dvc exp` commands right away to run experiments in your project.
+You can start to use `dvc exp` commands right away to run or save experiments in your project.
 (See the [User Guide] for detailed information.)
 Here, we briefly discuss how to structure an ML project with DVC experiments using `dvc exp init`.

 [user guide]: /doc/user-guide/experiment-management/experiments-overview